 - Press Windows key + X, select PowerShell (Admin) to bring up an elevated prompt

 - Type regsvr32 jscript.dll hit Enter and then click on the confirmation box.

 - Repeat the same for regsvr32 vbscript.dll.

 - It will reregister the DLLs required or working of the Media Player.

-If you are still using Windows 7 or Windows Vista, we would recommend you check details in our Troubleshooting Media Player post.
-Microsoft used to offer a quick fix in the form of diagnostic program which did resolve the issue.
+We would recommend you check the details in our Troubleshooting Media Player post.
+Microsoft used to offer a quick fix in the form of a diagnostic program, which did resolve the issue.